The following terms and conditions cover NPQ provision offered by Thomas Estley Learning Alliance (TELA)

 1:5 DEFERRING FROM AN NPQ QUALIFICATION

-Candidates may apply for a deferral in exceptional circumstances for example; sickness, bereavement, maternity/paternity leave, or another exceptional reason.
-Candidates must contact the NPQ administrator citing the full reason for the deferral.
+Candidates may normally apply for a deferral in exceptional circumstances for example; sickness, bereavement, maternity/paternity leave, or another exceptional reason.
+Candidates would contact the NPQ administrator citing the full reason for the deferral.
+However, deferrals cannot be granted which would take the programme length including assessment period past the submission dates of March 2022, due to the termination of the current framework in August 2022.
+Processes are in place to provide additional support to help you complete your NPQ - please contact us at firstname.lastname@example.org.

 Should you choose to withdraw from the programme please see the withdrawal terms below.